-Meet Ayana Boyd - Faith-based therapist for High-Functioning Christian Women in Nashville, TN.
+Meet Ayana Boyd - Faith-based therapist for High-Functioning Christian Women in Murfreesboro, TN.

 A woman sitting on a tan leather sofa with a navy blue wall behind her, wearing glasses, a black blazer, a white top, plaid pants, and black loafers, smiling with her hands clasped.